 A part of enjoying the warm summer months include going to the beach.
 This could be wiggling your toes in the sand by a lake or an ocean.
 Either way, there are a ton of things to do rather than laying around like a beached whale.
 Your clients have worked so hard to achieve their summer body.
-Now they can go out and enjoy all of the fun activities that go along with being strong and healthy.
+Now they can go out and enjoy all of the fun activities that go along with being strong and healthy with these beach workouts.

 Take a group of clients out together for a fun team outing before summer comes to a close.
 It’ll be a fun community experience and mix up your regular routines.

-These boards are such a great way to get around on the water.
+These boards are such a great way to get around on the water for a close to the beach workout.
 You get to work on your balance and arm strength.
 The twisting motion that you make as you paddle around will also work into your obliques.
 You will also work on your balance while having a soft landing if you get out of sorts.
 When paddling, it isn’t necessary to submerge the entire paddle.
 You can glide around by pulling the blade through the water.

 As a young girl, my family went pedal boating once while living in the Philippine islands.
 I was only 7 years old, but have memories just like it was yesterday.
 This was such a great activity for my entire family since it was easy for my parents to keep an eye on the kids and we all got to enjoy the amazing sea creatures together.
-The boat was setup similar to a recumbent bike which was great for my mom whom has had pesky lower back issues for ages.
-This is also a great activity for anyone that is unable to swim due to shoulder injuries.
+The boat was set up similar to a recumbent bike which was great for my mom who has had pesky lower back issues for ages.
+This is also a great beach workout for anyone that is unable to swim due to shoulder injuries.

 For those that are not fond of deep water, climbing stairs can be a great way to get your steps in and enjoy a fantastic view.
 Some of the beaches that I have been to around the world have staircases that look like a work of art.
 You can put your lower body through a great leg sesh and then take a selfie at the top to show off your hard work.